diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 }
 ```

-Note how set the `fetching` attribute to false once we set the boards and how we contact the new board
+Note how we set the `fetching` attribute to false once we load the boards and how we `concat` the new board
 created to the existing ones.

 Enough work for today!
 In the next post we will build the view to show a board and we will also add the